-MODE sets whether the 4 patch modulation sources , M, M, and M, are set to the current patch settings or to the global setting.
+MODE sets whether the 4 patch modulation sources , M, M, and M are set to the current patch settings or to the global setting.
 When FATCH is set the editing is for the current patch and when GLOBAL is set the editing is for the global setting.

-F11 sets the assignment of the controller to
+H1 sets the assignment to